joeblew999/pb-stack/doc/README.md

 https://github.com/joeblew999/pb-stack

-A Stack based on Pocketbase that where:
+A Stack based on Pocketbase where:

 1. Server Golang Code is generated as much as possible, so that developers are not hand writing code causing bugs and security leaks, allowing rapid extension of the system.
 A Fix only requires a change to the generator allowing rapid remediation.